ROBOTICS ACADEMY · AGES 9–13

 Theme: Learn How Robots Think.
 Each week is a new engineering concept and a real robot mission.

-Fully scaffolded — beginners and confident builders each work at their own level and pace.
+Fully scaffolded — beginners and confident coders each work at their own level and pace.

 Every 60-minute lesson follows the same rhythm: